Taosi: Ancient observatory

+with the intercalary thirteenth month inserted in the regular year circles.
+Pankenier conjectures that the density of astronomical information associated with such a calendar provides contextual motivation for the development of an early writing system, as the quantity of data would have been difficult to commit to memory.
+He thus proposes that "it was calendrical astronomy that lent impetus to the invention of writing in China."

 Necropolis

 The cemetery of Taosi covered an area of 30,000 square meters (3ha) at its height.

 The cemetery contained over 1,500 burials.
 The burials at Taosi were highly stratified (the most stratified of Longshan sites), with burial wealth concentrated in the graves of a few males (nine large graves).
 The largest graves were placed in separated rooms with murals, had a large cache of grave goods (some with over 200 objects, including jades, copper bells, wooden and crocodile skin musical instruments); middle-size graves featured painted wooden coffins and luxury objects; most of the small graves did not have grave goods.

+Instruments

+Musical instruments have been unearthed at Taosi, including drums, chimes, and a jaw harp.
 A single bronze bell was also found at a Taosi grave.